 Should You Apply Early Admission?

 That frantic typing sound you hear is the sound of hundreds of thousands of seniors scurrying to finish their admissions essay.
 I often get asked the merits of applying early because of the supposed higher admit rates.
 My quick take?
 I applied regular decision because I knew my essay wasn’t ready.
 My long take?
-See the answers below, inspired by this helpful U.S News article on the topic, which featured my advice.
+See the answers below, inspired by this helpful U.S. News article on the topic, which featured my advice.

-Should you apply early if your essay isn’t ready?
+So given the focus on this new unfair advantage, the question remains: Should you apply early if your essay isn’t ready?

 “College-bound students should be careful not to apply early just because it seems like everyone else is, cautions Yelena Shuster, a New York-based independent admissions counselor.
 She won't work with high school sophomores ("They have a lot more growing to do," she says), and she recommends not diving into the admissions essay until late junior year or the summer before senior year.